FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: The trader clicks SEND on an order.
 A modal blocks the screen.
 Red warning icon.
 Three paragraphs of disclosure text referencing the client's jurisdiction, the product's issuing entity, the regulator, and the PDS/TMD.
 "I acknowledge" button, disabled for 3 seconds.
 Click to proceed.

 Pros: Compliance loves it.
 The disclosure is impossible to miss, the consent is explicit and timestamped, the legal audit trail is gold-plated.
+In a regulator conversation, you can point to every instance where the client acknowledged the disclosure.

 Cons: It is the single most hated UI element on the entire platform.
 Traders hit it on every order.
 Within a week they learn to click through without reading.
 Within a month, compliance quietly admits the "meaningful engagement" the regulation requires has decayed into muscle memory.
 The modal has become friction, not consent.
+ASIC has explicitly noted in enforcement guidance that tick-box acknowledgement processes do not necessarily constitute "meaningful engagement" under RG 268.

 Pattern B — Persistent header strip